-These Gluten-Free Vegan Lemon Blueberry Scones are:
+Why you’ll love these Gluten-Free Vegan Lemon Blueberry Scones:

 These Lemon Blueberry Scones are American scones, which are quite different from British scones.
 Here are the main differences between American and British scones: